eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 25090 1836    b  4       Test::test (4 bytes)
 Done
 ```
 We see that the code is now compiled first with C1, and then with C2.
+`Test::test()` was hot enough to be enqueued for C2 compilation.
+Without `-Xbatch`, we have finished the execution of the entire program before the method was C2 compiled.
+With `-Xbatch`, we explicitely wait for any compiltion to finish before continuing the execution in that method.
-We also see that the blocking behaviour has made the execution much slower.
+We also see that the blocking behaviour has made the overall execution much slower.
 This is because the VM now blocks the execution any time a compilation needs to be made - and not just in our `Test` class but also during the JVM startup.

-It can be useful to limit the compilation to some classes or methods:
+It can often be useful to limit the compilation to some classes or methods:
 ```
 $ java -XX:CompileCommand=printcompilation,Test::* -Xbatch -XX:CompileCommand=compileonly,Test::test Test.java
 CompileCommand: PrintCompilation Test.* bool PrintCompilation = true